 Meetings and events

-Jubilee Hall, TES’ Headquarters, 2 Parsonage Lane, Enfield, is used by the Society and other organisations for informal meetings and conferences.
+Jubilee Hall, The Society’s Headquarters, 2 Parsonage Lane, Enfield, is used by the Society and other organisations for informal meetings and conferences.
 The special interest groups organise walks, coach outings, working parties and other activities.

-TES has representatives on London Borough of Enfield’s Conservation Advisory Group, London Green Belt Council, London Forum of Amenity and Civic Societies and other bodies.
-The Society is administered by a management committee, elected annually, on which each special interest group is represented.
+TES has representatives on London Borough of Enfield’s Environment Forum, London Green Belt Council, London Forum of Amenity and Civic Societies and other bodies.
+The Society is administered by a Management Committee, elected annually, on which each special interest group is represented.